khanhtc1202/boogeyman/README.md

 ## What can it does

-This program searches through multi search engines and return search result under some of strategies.
+This program searches through multi search engines and returns search results under some of strategies:

 > Top